 Public cloud providers have all the required building blocks to deliver ML PaaS.
 They are now exposing an abstract service that connects the dots between compute, storage, networks, and databases to bring a unified service for developers.
 Even though the service can be accessed through the console, the real value of the platform is exploited through the CLI and SDK.
 DevOps teams can integrate the CLI to automation while developers consume the SDK from IDEs such as Jupyter Notebooks, VS Code, or PyCharm.

 The SDK simplifies the creation of data processing and software delivery pipelines for developers.
 By changing a single parameter, they would be able to switch from a CPU-based training cluster to a powerful GPU cluster running the latest NVIDIA K80 or P100 accelerators.

 Cloud providers such as Amazon, Google, IBM, and Microsoft have built robust ML PaaS offerings.
 For an overview of these platforms refer to the past articles.

-We will take a closer look at one of the ML PaaS SDK in the upcoming parts of the series.
-I will demonstrate how developers can take control of the platform to manage an end-to-end ML pipeline.
-Stay tuned!
+In the next installment, “How Azure ML Streamlines Cloud-based Machine Learning,” we take a closer look at one of the ML PaaS SDK.
+I demonstrate how developers can take control of the platform to manage an end-to-end ML pipeline.